grscheller/neovim-notes/MultipleWindows.md

 | `<C-\><C-n>`          | return to *normal mode* from *terminal mode*   |

-This terminal window is essentially a read only buffer that displays the shell session interactions.
+This terminal window is essentially a read only buffer that displays the user's interactions with the terminal program running in the terminal window.
 You are put into *normal mode*.
-Any *normal mode* command to enter *insert mode* actually puts you into *terminal mode* where all key strokes except `<C-\><C-n>` get passed to the underlying process running in the terminal window.
+Any *normal mode* command to enter *insert mode* actually puts you into *terminal mode*.
+In *terminal mode* all key strokes except `<C-\><C-n>` get passed to the underlying process running in the terminal window.
 If the mouse is enabled, mouse events get past down too.

-When the cursor is on the last line, regardless of mode, output from the terminal process is followed.
+When the cursor is on the last line, regardless of mode, output from the terminal process is scrolled.
 Enabling the mouse makes for a smoother workflow by allowing you to change windows and tabs more easily.
 You can switch to another vim window/tab with the mouse.
 Returning to a terminal